-30. Rudman looks at how a poor understanding of Maths has led historians to false conclusions about the Mathematical sophistication of early societies.
+31. Rudman looks at how a poor understanding of Maths has led historians to false conclusions about the Mathematical sophistication of early societies.
 Rudman's final observation-that ancient Greece enjoyed unrivaled progress in the subject while failing to teach it at school-leads to a radical punchline: Mathematics could be better learnt after we leave school.

-rational, leave, radical, unfair, attend, unrivalled, failing,
+rational, leave, radical, unfair, attend, unrivalled, failing, falling fashion from the early 1960s.

-31. London's National Portrait Gallery is currently celebrating the fifty-year career of photographer Sandra Lousada.
-The twenty one portraits on display depict key figures in literature, film and fashion from the early 1960s.
 Subsequent to the acquisition of forty portraits by Lousada, the display at The National Portrait Gallery highlights shots taken between 1960 and 1964, many of which feature in Lousada's book Public Faces Private Places (2008).
 Formal commissioned portraits are shown alongside behind the scenes photographs taken on films sets and unguarded portraits of sitters captured at home.